Baratza Forte vs Vario Comparison Table

 Anyone, but it’s especially kind to novice baristas, and has enough capacity to handle most small business needs.

 Anyone.
 Like the Forte, it’s kind to novice baristas, just not quite as robust.
-Great for people on a budget.
+People on a budget.

 Note: There are two variants of both of these grinders.
 The Vario and the Vario-W, as well as the Forte AP and BG.
 For the purposes of this review, we’re comparing the Vario and the Forte AP, but toward the end, we’ll have a few words to say about the variants of the two models.